BharathPalanisamy/Movie-Ratings-Analysis-Using-PySpark-and-PostgreSQL/README.md

     - Normalizing Data Formats: Genres are converted to lowercase for uniformity.

 3. #### Data Merging ####
   - The movie ratings and movie details DataFrames are merged using the movieId as the key.
   - This combined DataFrame enables analysis that requires both movie details and ratings.

+4. #### 4.
+Aggregation and Analysis ####
+- Various aggregation operations are performed to extract meaningful insights:
+    - Average Ratings for Each Movie: The average rating is calculated for each movie using the groupBy and agg functions.
+    - Top 10 Movies with Most Ratings: Movies with the highest number of ratings are identified using the count function and sorted in descending order.
+    - Average Rating by Genre: The genres are split into individual entries, and the average rating is calculated for each genre.
+    - Average Rating by Year: The release year is extracted from movie titles, and the average rating for each year is computed.